RipePotato/nvim-config/README.md

 Messy mix of basic stuff to sync between devices

 todo:
-- add syntax for {} auto thing. idk what its called.
+ - add something to assist with writing in C